MattKotsenas/StrongerTypes/README.md

 be the original client or query submitter.

 Often in these situations lead to "triagle code" where try/catch blocks are nested and each function call must handle a wide range of error conditions. `Exceptional` reduces the try/catch burdern and allows users of your code to clearly see that an exception may be thrown.
-To use Exceptional:
+To use Exceptional in your code:

     public static Exceptional<string> FunctionThatMightThrow()
     {
+      try
+      {
+        return DoSomething();
+      }
+      catch (Exception e)
+      {
+        return new Exceptional(e);
+      }
+    }

+Or more consise:

+    public static Exceptional<string> FunctionThatMightThrow()
+    {
       return new Exceptional(DoSomething); // DoSomething is a Func that may return a string or may throw an exception!
     }

+In either case callers can then use the Exception like this:

     var sample = FunctionThatMightThrow();
     if (sample.HasException)